Giant Stadium

 Soshanguve Giant Stadium, commonly referred to as Giant, is a multi-purpose stadium located in Soshanguve, a township of Pretoria, South Africa.
-It was utilized as a training field for teams participating in the 2010 FIFA World Cup after being rebuilt in 2009.
+It was utilized as a training field for teams participating in the 2010 FIFA World Cup after being rebuilt and upgraded in 2009 to meet FIFA specifications.
 Besides serving as a training venue for the World Cup, it was also used as a public viewing area for residents to watch matches.

 Currently the stadium is the home for JDR Stars F.C. and Soshanguve Sunshine F.C., playing in the North West Province of Vodacom League.
 However, the stadium is situated a few kilometers within the border of the Gauteng province.